Innovation

 These were used to log analytics and to provide communication with customers in-app.

-To ensure the app was maintable, extensible and with reusable components I adopted an MVC architecture to separate out the logic and data components from UI controls.
+To ensure the app was maintainable, extensible and with reusable components I adopted an MVC architecture to separate out the logic and data components from UI controls.

 The visual design for the app took inspiration from paper-based running journals.
 I used a monochrome palette with colourful highlights used to provide pops of colour.
 Hand-drawn underlines reinforce the journal aesthetic.